estyyaish/seminoleclerk/README.md

 # Backend Task

-This project is a solution to a backend assignment provided by Dono.ai.
+This project is a solution to a backend assignment.
 The goal of the task is to integrate a new data source (Seminole County, Florida) by scraping real estate document records and returning structured information in JSON format.

 ---